“I will tell myself again that no one can run this far.”

 1.9 The penultimate panel of the auca is a drawing of my grandfather with his back to us.
 He is walking toward what appears to be a sunset with a suitcase in each hand.
 There are footprints behind him.
 Over his torso is a giant red question mark.
 As a child, this panel frightened me; I did not understand it.
 The others—the airplane headed eastward toward the United States, the bus winding away from Cantoni, the crowded scene at the starting place with the Torres Venecianes looming in the background—I could make sense of, even without understanding the text underneath.
 The panels always seemed self-contained: each one told its own story and was not connected to a larger narrative.
 But here was a drawing of my grandfather walking toward forever without anything to ground it—one of sixteen individual stories.
 And yet this one, with all of its discomfort and uncertainty, is the one that gets the story right.

 Enter your email address to receive notifications for author Brian Oliu

-You have been added to the notification list for author Brian Oliu
+Confirmation link sent to your email to add you to notification list for author Brian Oliu